The Jinx (TV series)

-The Jinx: The Life and Deaths of Robert Durst is a 2015 HBO documentary miniseries about New York real estate heir Robert Durst, a convicted murderer.
-It was written by Andrew Jarecki, Marc Smerling, and Zac Stuart-Pontier.
+The Jinx is an American true crime documentary television series about New York real estate heir Robert Durst, a convicted murderer.
+The first season, subtitled The Life and Deaths of Robert Durst, debuted on HBO on February 8, 2015, and it consists of six episodes.

-The series was directed by Jarecki, who had previously directed the feature fictional film All Good Things (2010), inspired by Durst's biography.
-Durst had professed admiration for the film All Good Things and telephoned Jarecki after its release, offering to be interviewed (this conversation was recorded and incorporated into the documentary).
-Durst sat with Jarecki for more than 20 hours over several years, despite having never previously cooperated with any journalist.
+The series was directed by Andrew Jarecki, who had previously directed the feature fictional film All Good Things (2010), which was inspired by Durst's biography.
+Durst had professed admiration for the film and telephoned Jarecki after its release, offering to be interviewed (this conversation was recorded and incorporated into the documentary).
+Durst sat with Jarecki for more than 20 hours, over several years, despite having never previously cooperated with any journalist.

-The Jinx gained widespread exposure when Durst was arrested on first-degree murder charges for the death of his friend Susan Berman, the day before its finale aired.
+The Jinx gained widespread exposure when Durst was arrested on first-degree murder charges for the death of his friend Susan Berman the day before The Life and Deaths of Robert Durst finale aired.

+In November 2023, HBO announced that The Jinx: Part Two, a six-episode continuation of the series, was in production with the same producers and director.
+It premiered on April 21, 2024.
+Part Two covers the eight years since 2015, including Durst's trial, new interviews, and prison calls.